YourSwimLog.com

 How Finger Tip Paddles Will Help You Swim Your Best

-Finger tip paddles can help you boost your feel for the water and become stronger in the pool.
-Here are the benefits of these bad boys and our list of the best finger tip paddles for swimmers.
+Fingertip paddles can help you boost your feel for the water and become stronger in the pool.
+Here are the benefits of these bad boys and our list of the best fingertip paddles for swimmers.

-Swim paddles are a great way to develop strength and improve technique in the water.
-The added surface are helps you catch the “dead spots” in your swimming, acting like a magnifying glass for your stroke, exaggerating errors so that you can identify them.
+The added surface helps you catch the “dead spots” in your swimming, acting like a magnifying glass for your stroke, exaggerating errors so that you can identify them.

 And then you got finger paddles.